NotFrancee/af_utils/README.md

 ## Read Docs

-1. Download the docs_html folder on your system
+1. Download the docs.pdf file
-2. Open docs_html/html/index.html using Chrome

 ## If the matplotlib fonts does not work